department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### How do I get these benefits?

 You’ll need to apply for benefits.
-[Apply for benefits](/disability-benefits/apply-for-benefits/).
+[Apply for disability benefits](/disability-benefits/apply-for-benefits/).

 [Learn more about service in Southwest Asia](http://www.publichealth.va.gov/exposures/gulfwar/military-service.asp).